Scott Edinburgh

 The Executive Assessment, also referred to as the EA, was originally designed for experienced professionals interested in pursuing advanced education.
 Therefore, it is most often used by those applying to Executive MBA programs.
 In recent years, however, some full-time and part-time programs have started to accept the EA.

-The 90-minute exam aims to assess the skills and knowledge of experienced professionals and evaluate business school readiness as a whole.
+The 90-minute exam aims to assess the skills and knowledge of experienced professionals and evaluate business school readiness.

 Test takers receive results for each section of the Executive Assessment: Integrated Reasoning, Quantitative Reasoning, and Verbal Reasoning, as well as a total result ranging from 100 to 200, which is determined by the results on the three sections.

-While Executive Assessment score percentiles are not released, according to Poets&Quants, a score of 150 is about the 50th percentile.
+While all Executive Assessment score percentiles are not released, a score of 150 is about the 64th percentile.
+The test results are valid for 5 years and available for reporting for up to 10 years.

 executive-assessment-test